NeroReflex/embuer/README.md

 Before applying the update and making it bootable a check is performed against the shipped key ansuring only approved and signed software can be installed and executed.

+## Requirements

+Embuer relies on a few key components in order to run on the target:
+  - xz: decompress the btrfs snapshot as a stream
+  - btrfs: uses *btrfs receive* as deploments are just the (compressed) result of *btrfs send*
+  - bash: used to execute certain post-installation scripts

+Any system configured this way should be able to run embuer and handle every update size (assuming the rootfs is large enough) and the system is correctly configured.

 ## Project Structure

 Embuer is organized as follows: